Why Learning Resilience is So Important in Anxiety Management

 It can cause us to make poor decisions, raise stress levels that hurts our health both short-term and long-term.
 It impacts our relationships and performance at work, and even make us just downright miserable.

-Its natural, therefore, that when many people look to treat anxiety, they justifiably want a quick, immediate fix.
+It’s natural, therefore, that when many people look to resolve anxiety, they justifiably want a quick, immediate fix.
 They want to solve the problem quickly, and for that to be all there is to it.

 In this post, were going to discuss exactly what I mean by resilience and why its so crucial in anxiety management.

 What I Mean By Resilience